crazyhottommy/ChIP-seq-analysis/ChIP-seq quality control.md

 10. Top peaks overlap with union DHS number (ratio) is the ratio of the merged top 5000 peaks (ordered by MACS2 -log (qvalue))     which overlap with union DHS regions.
 Union DHS regions are obtained from ENCODE II UW DNase-seq Hypersensitive regions.
 The union DHS regions was collected from 122 human datasets or 53 mouse datasets, we do not have union DHS of other           species.
 Union DHS generation methods is consisted of three steps: 1.for peaks length longer than 300bp, trim macs2 peaks     length to 300bp around macs2 summits, 2.if less than 300bp, preserve the original length, 3.merge the peaks overlap each      other.
 This is expected to be ≥ 70%.

+    Also read this paper from John Stamatoyannopoulos group [The accessible chromatin landscape of the human genome](http://www.ncbi.nlm.nih.gov/pubmed/22955617).
+It has DHS sites in the supplementary materials.

 11. Top peaks conservation plot is the Phastcons conservation scores distribution around +/- 2kb of the top 5000 merged peak      summits.
 Phastcons conservation scores are from placental mammals multiple alignment.
 For TFs and active histone mark the     plot should be shown as a sharp peak in the center.

     I do not have a script for this yet.
 I think one can just download the phastcons scores from UCSC genome browser, and the